 Even with that licence, many of the world’s most popular guns are banned, as is carrying a gun for protection.
 The law also sets out different rules for how different firearms must be stored and transported and where they can be fired.
 The safety courses cover all this.

 More than 2 million Canadian men, women and youth have licenses, making shooting one of the country’s most-popular sports.
-Including unlicensed family, friends and guests who join them at the target range or on a hunting trip, Canada has an estimated 6 million to 8 million shooters.
+Including unlicensed family, friends and guests who join them at the target range, Canada may have 6 million or more shooters.
 Ontario has issued almost 30 percent of all licences, more than any other province or territory.

 After students pass their exams, instructors send the results to the FSESO, which checks them for accuracy, checks the validity of instructors’ certifications and then sends the results back to students to submit with their licence applications.
 An office mistake at the FSESO last year led to hundreds of applications being delayed.
 Years ago, before the current procedures, some individuals posed as instructors, advertised courses and fraudulently collected money from unsuspecting students, Wall said.